 Call your legislators well in advance of the OEA lobby day to schedule appointments.
 If the legislator is not available to meet with you, make an appointment with their Legislative Aide.
 We encourage you to schedule your meetings to begin after 10:00 a.m. so you can participate in the morning briefing at OEA.
 If that is not possible, you are encouraged to make the appointment for the time the legislator or aide is available.

 To access contact information for your legislator, go to the following web address:

 http://www.legislature.ohio.gov.
 You will be taken to a page that will allow you to locate your legislator’s contact information by typing in your zip code.

-When you call your legislator, tell them you will be coming to Columbus for the OEA Member Lobby Day and would like to set an appointment regarding education- related issues.
+When you contacting your legislator, tell them you want to speak with them as part of OEA Member Lobby Day and would like to set an appointment regarding education-related issues.